 Insufficient anchoring in voice perception theory

-The majority of naturalness research comes from applied fields, aiming to optimize artificial agents, or to improve the quality of life in patients with voice disorders.
+The majority of naturalness research comes from applied fields, aiming to optimize artificial agents or to improve the quality of life in patients with voice disorders.
 These findings equip us with valuable practical knowledge, but they are insufficiently anchored in voice perception theory.
 As an illustration, we added ten influential, theory-building voice perception publications to the VOSViewer analysis (Figure 1C), with the outcome suggesting that these tend to be ignored by most previous naturalness research.
-This leaves us with an intriguing divergence between increasing applied knowledge in rapidly developing branches (especially synthetic voices) on the one hand, but a simultaneous lack of understanding of basic mechanisms on the other hand.
+This leaves us with an intriguing divergence between increasing applied knowledge in rapidly developing branches (especially synthetic voices) on the one hand and a simultaneous lack of understanding of basic mechanisms on the other hand.
 To fully understand how naturalness affects our perception and response to voices, this void needs to be filled.

 Towards a concise framework for voice naturalness